shiffman/shiffman.net/teaching/a2z/week1/index.md

 }
 {% endhighlight %}

-<p>The result applied to Genesis from the Bible looks something like:</p>
+The result applied to Genesis from the Bible looks something like:

 ```